sarahbaker/www.bakertunes.com/songs/dreaming.md

 ---
 &nbsp;

 Dreaming is a song that I have written for young choirs.
 It is a song about daydreaming and came to me unexpectedly - I wasn't expecting to write about this at all!
+Maybe I needed a bit of escapism myself.
 It has a dreamy feel and simple two-part harmonies.

 &nbsp;